 Are you a student passionate about the circular economy and want to contribute to a circular society?
-The third edition of the National Hackathon CE will take place from 5 to 9 February 2024!
+The fourth edition of the National Hackathon CE will take place from 5 to 9 February 2024!

-THE NATIONAL HACKATHON CE 2023
+THE NATIONAL HACKATHON CIRCULAR ECONOMY 2023

 A look back at the National Hackathon Circular Economy 2023